VLSM Subnetting Explained with Examples

 4 3

-We need seven hosts in the first subnet and three in the second subnet.
-None of the above-listed combinations fulfill our requirements.
-If we use VLSM, we can create two subnets.
-The first will provide eight IP addresses.
-The second will provide four IP addresses.
-This example shows how VLSM allows us to utilize IP addresses based on our requirements.
+You need 7 hosts in the first subnet and 3 in the second subnet.
+None of the above-listed combinations fulfills these requirements.
+For these requirements, you can use VLSM.
+Unlike FLSM, VLSM is not fixed.
+It is flexible and allows you to create subnets of different lengths.
+For example, to fulfill the given requirements, you can create two subnets.
+The first subnet provides 8 IP addresses.
+The second subnet provides four IP addresses.
+This example shows how VLSM allows you to utilize IP addresses based on your requirements.

 VLSM Subnetting example